534ttl3/dotfiles/tips.md

 git add [those files]
 # then continue the rebase (without another merge-resolve-commit) using
 git rebase --continue
+# Git, when Dropbox corrupts files in your .git folder,
+# do a backup of all your files lastest states, then run
+# this will get you to the latest commit state
+git reset --keep

+# Vim, close all other splits (windows) but the current one
+:on; :only; Ctrl+w o
 # Vim, jumping back to previous position
 c-o
 # Vim, jumping to the next tab